dmorris0/python_intro/Chapter_11_Modules_and_Packages.md

 These examples showed importing functions, and the command is identical to import a class.

 ## Packages

+On a first reading of these notes, you may wish to skip the rest of this chapter and move on to [Chapter 12: Virtual Environments](Chapter_12_Virtual_Environments.md).

 A package is a folder containing modules and possibly subfolders containing more modules.
 Here's an example of a single folder package called `my_package`:
 ```